The Rise of the Great Powers: Reception

 In an interview, former Singapore Prime Minister Lee Kuan Yew made references to the series:

 I don't know if you've been seeing this or heard of this series that [the Chinese] produced called The Rise of the Great Nations.
 It's now on the History Channel.
 I got our station here to dub it in English and show it.
 It was quite I would say a bold decision to tell the Chinese people this is the way the European nations, the Russians and Japanese became great.
 Absolutely no ideology and they had a team of historians, their own historians.
 To get the program going, they went to each country, interviewed the leaders and historians of those countries.

 You should watch the one on Britain, because I think that gives you an idea of how far they have gone in telling their people this is what made Britain great.
 I was quite surprised.
 The theme was [doing away with] the Divine Right of Kings, a Britain that was challenged by the barons who brought the king down to Runnymede and then they had the Magna Charta, and suddenly your "Divine Right" is based on Parliament and [the barons] are in Parliament.
 That gave the space for the barons to grow and the middle class eventually emerged.
 When the King got too uppity, Charles I got beheaded.

 Now this series was produced in a communist state, you know.
 In other words, if you want to be a great nation, so, if the leader goes against the people's interests, you may have to behead him!
 They also said that because there was growing confidence between the people and the leaders, the country grew.

 It is in fact a lesson to support their gradual opening up and their idea of how they can do it without conflict -- the "peaceful rise".
 They have worked out this scheme, this theory, this doctrine to assure America and the world that they're going to play by the rules.

-Broadcast, the BBC and other international media carried a report and analysis.
-The New York Times commented that the broadcast of the film means that China is no longer "hypocritical humility" but now encourages people to discuss the prospects of China's rise.